Vllaadd/algorithms-Colt-Steele/UDEMY_BREAKDOWN.md

 7. **Backtracking**

 # charCount
-1. `Frequency pattern` is the pattern from the 7 most commonly used that we are using with this charCount challenge
+1. `Frequency counter` is the pattern from the 7 most commonly used that we are using with this charCount challenge
 2. **for-loop**
 - The for loop is a fundamental construct in programming used to iterate over elements in a collection, such as na array or a string.
 It allows executing a block of code repeatedly until a specified condition is met.
 - There are different ways to implement a for loop in JavaScript, as demonstrated in the provided code snippet: